 Benjamin R. Barber is a Senior Research Scholar at The Center on Philanthropy and Civil Society of The Graduate Center, The City University of New York, President and Founder of the Interdependence Movement, and Walt Whitman Professor of Political Science Emeritus, Rutgers University.
 An internationally renowned political theorist, Dr. Barber brings an abiding concern for democracy and citizenship to issues of politics, globalization, culture, and education in America and abroad.
 He consults regularly with political and civic leaders in the United States (including President Clinton and Howard Dean) and around the world (Germany, U.K., Libya, Italy).

 Benjamin Barber’s 17 books include the classic Strong Democracy (1984), reissued in 2004 in a twentieth anniversary edition; the international best-seller Jihad vs. McWorld (1995, with a Post 9/11 Edition in 2001, translated into thirty languages); and, most recently, Consumed: How Markets Corrupt Children, Infantilize Adults, and Swallow Citizens Whole, published by W.W.
 Norton & Co.
 (2007; ten foreign editions).
-His upcoming book, If Mayors Ruled the World, will be published by Yale University Press in 2013.
+His most recent book, If Mayors Ruled the World, was published by Yale University Press in 2013.

 Barber’s honors include a knighthood (Palmes Academiques/Chevalier) from the French Government (2001), the Berlin Prize of the American Academy in Berlin (2001), and the John Dewey Award (2003).
 He has also been awarded Guggenheim, Fulbright, and Social Science Research Fellowships, honorary doctorates from Grinnell College, Monmouth University, and Connecticut College, and has held the chair of American Civilization at the École des Hautes Études en Sciences Sociales in Paris.